Ion Heat and Parallel Momentum Transport by Stochastic Magnetic Fields and Turbulence: Models and Transport by Static Stochastic Fields

 Several aspects of these results merit some discussion.
-First, \Eref{eq: mean evol. of u_z} and \eref{eq: mean evol. of n} are transport equations with a characteristic transport coefficient $c_s D_M$.
-Thus, the rate for perturbations on scale $l_\perp$ is $1/\tau(l_\perp) \simeq c_s D_M/l_\perp^2$ as noted by FGC.
-However, the actual fluxes in \Eref{eq: mean evol. of u_z} and \eref{eq: mean evol. of n} are \textit{not} diffusive, but rather off-diagonal, leading to cross-coupling of $\langle n \rangle$ and $\langle u_z \rangle$ evolution.
-In particular, $\langle \widetilde{b}_x \widetilde{n} \rangle$ contributes to a fundamentally non-diffusive \textit{residual stress} but not a viscosity.
-Here, $\langle \partial_x \langle n \rangle$ drives the residual stress.
-Likewise, $\langle \widetilde{b}_x \widetilde{u}_z \rangle$ yields an off-diagonal convective flux driven by $\partial_x \langle u_z \rangle$ but not particle diffusion.
-FGC overlooked these points since that analysis never transformed back from Riemann variables (referred to as Els\"asser variables by FGC) to physical variables.
+First, \Eref{eq: bu caused by D_M} and \eref{eq: bn caused by D_M} are flux-gradient relations with characteristic transport coefficient $c_s D_M$.
+Thus the characteristic rate for perturbations on scale $l_\perp$ is $1/\tau(l_\perp) \simeq c_s D_M/l_\perp^2$, as noted by FGC.
+However, the actual fluxes in \Eref{eq: bu caused by D_M} and \eref{eq: bn caused by D_M} are not diffusive, but rather off-diagonal, leading to cross-coupling of $\langle n\rangle$ and $\langle u_z\rangle$ evolution.
+In particular, $\langle \widetilde{b}_x \widetilde{u}_z \rangle$ yields an off-diagonal convective flux, not particle diffusion.
+Likewise, $\langle \widetilde{b}_x \widetilde{n} \rangle$ contributes a fundamentally non-diffusive \textit{residual stress}, but not a viscosity.
+FGC overlooked these points since that their analysis never transformed back from Riemann variables (referred to as Els\"{a}sser variables by FGC) to physical variables.
 We note also that the results of \Eref{eq: bu caused by D_M} and \eref{eq: bn caused by D_M} may be obtained directly from linearizing

-and using $\widetilde{u}_z$, $\widetilde{n}$ to derive the fluxes.
+and using $\widetilde{u}_z$ and $\widetilde{n}$ to derive the fluxes.
 The problem is fundamentally static, and no sound wave dynamics is involved.

-\Eref{eq: mean evol. of n} describes density evolution.
-A natural question that arises is how is this related to particle transport, as it is conventionally understood.
+\Eref{eq: mean evol. of n} describes the piece of density evolution in a stochastic magnetic field which is due to $c_s \widetilde{b} \cdot \nabla \langle u_z \rangle$.
+A natural question is how is this related to the full particle flux, as it is conventionally understood.
 FGC refers to the density evolution in this problem as `sound wave transport', yet it is clear that no sound wave dynamics is involved.
 To clarify this question, we consider electron particle transport in a stochastic magnetic field.
 Here, we consider the stochastic field as co-existing with plasma current perturbations which generate it, so that Amp\`ere's law is satisfied.
 This does not preclude the possibility of external excitation of the stochasticity, as by an RMP.
 The drift kinetic equation for electrons is

 so that the electron density evolution due to $\widetilde{b}$ effects is determined by

 where $f$ is a general distribution function and $u_{z,e}$ is the parallel electron flow.
 Then for mean electron density, noting that $\nabla_z =\nabla_z^{(0)} + \widetilde{b}\cdot \nabla_\perp$, it follows that